 Posted on June 30, 2020 by USAEOP

 Camp Invention (CI) was not able to offer its typical summer programming, so they brought CI to the homes of their students with Camp Invention Connect!
 This summer, young inventors are joining CI Connect virtually and exploring the world of STEM from home.
 Upon registration, participants are mailed activity kits, which are packed full of the materials they need for the week’s activity.
 Over the course of the week, students are given daily challenges that encourage children to go outdoors, get active and stretch their imaginations.
-To adapt to the unique needs of our learners, there are designed first as a screen-free, self-led experience, with the added option to connect with certified education Coaches and fellow campers on online collaboration sessions.
+To adapt to the unique needs of our learners, the activities are designed as a screen-free, self-led experience, with the added option to connect with certified education Coaches and fellow campers for online collaboration sessions.

 Our inventors in Danville, Ill. signed on to Zoom this week for some quality STEM exploration!
 Watch a video from Facebook highlighting the week’s activities, here.
 Leading up to CI Connect, the students received their activity kits chock full of the materials they needed.
 To ensure the students had the necessary support, they were then divided into groups led by our team leaders, who guided the activities.
 Our young inventors had the chance to interact with their team leaders and fellow team members as they explored the exciting world of STEM.
 Thank you to the coaches and parents for making CI Connect possible!